 3/14/2012 Ferrochel Iron Chelate Caps by Designs For Health (DFH)5

-This iron supplement is effective and does not cause me to be overly constipated.
+This iron supplement is effective and does not cause me to be occasionally constipated.

 Good iron supplement